cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 ### Desired Properties

-- Incentivize timely delivery of the packet (`OnReceivePacket` called)
+- Incentivize timely delivery of the packet (`recvPacket` called)
-- Incentivize relaying acks for these packets (`OnAcknowledgement` called)
+- Incentivize relaying acks for these packets (`acknowledgePacket` called)
-- Incentivize relaying timeouts for these packets when the timeout has expired before packet is delivered (for example as receive fee was too low) (`OnTimeout` called)
+- Incentivize relaying timeouts for these packets when the timeout has expired before packet is delivered (for example as receive fee was too low) (`timeoutPacket` called)
 - Produces no extra IBC packets
 - One direction works, even when destination chain does not support concept of fungible tokens
-- Opt-in for each chain implementing this. eg. ICS27 with fee support on chain A could connect to ICS27 without fee support on chain B.
+- Opt-in for each chain implementing this. e.g. ICS27 with fee support on chain A could connect to ICS27 without fee support on chain B.
 - Standardized interface for each chain implementing this extension
 - Support custom fee-handling logic within the same framework
 - Relayer addresses should not be forgeable
-- Permissionless relaying
+- Enable permissionless or permissioned relaying

 ## Technical Specification

 ### General Design

-In order to avoid extra packets on the order of the number of fee packets, as well as provide an opt-in approach, we store all fee payment info only on the source chain.
+In order to avoid extra fee packets on the order of the number of application packets, as well as provide an opt-in approach, we store all fee payment info only on the source chain.
 The source chain is the one location where the sender can provide tokens to incentivize the packet.
 The fee distribution may be implementation specific and thus does not need to be in the IBC spec (just high-level requirements are needed in this doc).

-We require that the [relayer address is exposed to application modules](https://github.com/cosmos/ibc/pull/579) for all packet-related messages, so the modules are able to incentivize the packet relayer. `OnAcknowledgement`, `OnTimeout`, and `OnTimeoutClose` messages will therefore have the relayer address and be capable of sending escrowed tokens to such address.
+We require that the [relayer address is exposed to application modules](https://github.com/cosmos/ibc/pull/579) for all packet-related messages, so the modules are able to incentivize the packet relayer. `acknowledgePacket`, `timeoutPacket`, and `timeoutOnClose` messages will therefore have the relayer address and be capable of sending escrowed tokens to such address.
-However, we need a way to reliably get the address of the relayer that submitted `OnReceivePacket` on the destination chain to the source chain.
+However, we need a way to reliably get the address of the relayer that submitted `recvPacket` on the destination chain to the source chain.
 In fact, we need a *source address* for this relayer to pay out to, not the *destination address* that signed the packet.

+The fee payment mechanism will be implemented as IBC Middleware (see ICS-30) in order to provide maximum flexibility for application developers and blockchains.

 Given this, the flow would be:

-1. User/module submits a send packet on the `source` chain, along with some tokens and fee information on how to distribute them.
+1. User/module submits a send packet on the `source` chain, along with a message to the fee middleware module with some tokens and fee information on how to distribute them.
 The fee tokens are all escrowed by the fee module.
-2. RelayerA submits `OnReceivePacket` on the `destination` chain.
-Along with this message, the *forward relayer* will submit a `payToOnSource` address where payment should be sent.
+2. RelayerA submits `RecvPacket` on the `destination` chain.
+Along with the `RecvPacket` message, the *forward relayer* will submit a message to the fee middleware with the `payToOnSource` address where payment should be sent.
+The middleware message must be ordered first and both messages should commit atomically.
-3. Destination application includes this `payToOnSource` in the acknowledgement (there are multiple approaches to discuss below)
+3. Destination application includes this `payToOnSource` in the acknowledgement
-4. RelayerB submits `OnAcknowledgement` which provides the *return relayer* address on the source chain, along with the `payToOnSource` address
+4. RelayerB submits `AcknowledgePacket` which provides the *return relayer* address on the source chain, along with the `payToOnSource` address
 5. Source application can distribute the tokens escrowed in (1) to both the *forward* and the *return* relayers.

 Alternate flow: